balfieri/egm96/README.md

  double gps_alt = <some GPS altitude>
  double msl_alt = gps_alt + gps96.getOffset( longitude, latitude );

 latitude must be between -90.0 ..
-90.0 degrees.
+90.0 degrees (inclusive).

-longitude must be between 0.0 ..
-360.0 degrees.
+longitude must be between -180.0 ..
+180.0 degrees (inclusive).

-This C++ implementation was obtained by converting the Javascript found at https://github.com/jleppert/egm96.
+This C++ implementation was created by converting the Javascript found at https://github.com/jleppert/egm96.

 Refer to http://cddis.gsfc.nasa.gov/926/egm96/egm96.html for more